 Digital modeling is recommended for rapid prototyping or visualization purposes.
 However, if you need to bring your files into a parametric modeling software for analysis or redesign, then reverse engineering is a must.
 When you need more than that, either for redesign purposes or for importing models into analysis programs, we generally recommend reverse engineering.
 Reverse engineer means that we bring the 3D scanned files into parametric modeling software.

 - Four types of models work with this type of software:

 - A Rapid NURBS ‘dumb solid’ NURBS surfaces are wrapped over the polygonal mesh.
 This wrapped surface model is smoother than a polygonal model and generally contains no regular geometric features.
 This type of NURBS model can be brought into parametric modelers such as SolidWorks.
 However, it has no parametric history – which is why it is called dumb.

-- A Hybrid Model is a polygonal model that has been converted in a rapid NURBS surface model and that also uses some traditional solid modeling techniques.
+- A Hybrid Model is a polygonal model that has been converted into a rapid NURBS surface model and that also uses some traditional solid modeling techniques.
 It is commonly used when basic geometric features, such as holes & edges, blend with complex organic contours, such as a machined casting.

-- A Hybrid ‘dumb solid’ model is a more fully developed model than a Rapid NURBS, but not quite as time consuming as a reverse engineered parametric model.
+- A Hybrid ‘dumb solid’ model is a more fully developed model than a Rapid NURBS, but not quite as time-consuming as a reverse-engineered parametric model.
 Unlike a Rapid NURBS, which is essentially a wrap around a polygonal frame, the hybrid dumb solid contains some geometric features such as holes, planes, and radii but these features still have no parametric history.